LFSchefer/dnd_heroic_battle_api/README.md

 ```txt
 src/main/resources
 ```
-to connect to your local Database.
+to connect to your local database.
 You will find instruction to create your local Database [here](https://github.com/LFSchefer/dnd_heroic_battle_data).

 ---
 And then call this URL:
 ```txt
 http://localhost:8080/import-data
 ```
-to automatically import data to initialize your local Database
+to automatically import data to initialize your local database.

 Your API is setup in local, enjoy =)